 Prior to fiscal 2004, one of the Company's subsidiaries, located in Spain, was audited in relation to various value added tax ("VAT") matters.
 As a result of those audits, the Spanish subsidiary received notices of assessment from the Regional Inspection Unit of Spain's taxing authority that allege the subsidiary did not properly collect and remit VAT.
 The Spanish subsidiary appealed these assessments to the Madrid Central Economic Administrative Courts beginning in March 2010.
-The Company estimates the probable liability for these assessments, including various penalties and interest, was approximately \$7.3 million at April 30, 2017, which is included in "accrued expenses and other liabilities" in the Consolidated Balance Sheet.
+During the second quarter of fiscal 2017, the Spanish National Appellate Court issued an opinion upholding the assessments for fiscal years 1994 and 1995.
+Although the Company believes that the Spanish subsidiary's defense to the assessments has solid legal grounds and is continuing to vigorously defend its position by appealing to the Spanish Supreme Court, certain of the amounts assessed for fiscal years 1994 and 1995 are not eligible to be appealed to the Spanish Supreme Court.
+As a result, the Company increased its accrual for costs associated with this matter by \$2.6 million in the second quarter of fiscal 2017, including \$1.5 million recorded in "value added tax assessments" and \$1.1 million recorded in "interest expense" in the Consolidated Statement of Income.
+The Company estimates the probable liability for these remaining assessments, including various penalties and interest, was approximately \$8.1 million at July 31, 2017 which is included in "accrued expenses and other liabilities" in the Consolidated Balance Sheet.

 In December 2010, in a non-unanimous decision, a Brazilian appellate court overturned a 2003 trial court which had previously ruled in favor of the Company's Brazilian subsidiary related to the imposition of certain taxes on payments abroad related to the licensing of commercial software products, commonly referred to as "CIDE tax."
-The Company estimates the total exposure related to the CIDE tax, including interest, was approximately \$23.1 million at April 30, 2017.
+The Company estimates the total exposure related to the CIDE tax, including interest, was approximately \$23.7 million at July 31, 2017.
 The Brazilian subsidiary has appealed the unfavorable ruling to the Supreme Court and Superior Court, Brazil's two highest appellate courts.
 Based on the legal opinion of outside counsel, the Company believes that the chances of success on appeal of this matter are favorable and the Brazilian subsidiary intends to vigorously defend its position that the CIDE tax is not due.
 However, due to the lack of predictability of the Brazilian court system, the Company has concluded that it is reasonably possible that the Brazilian subsidiary may incur a loss up to the total exposure described above.
 The Company believes the resolution of this litigation will not be material to the Company's consolidated net assets or liquidity.